-Our "teachers" include the building in which we are housed: a bold, LEED-certified, 21st century "earth-sheltered" structure that combines labs, project rooms, indoor and outdoor classrooms, faculty offices, the Redlands Research Institute and a roof garden covered by native grasses, rock and plant materials from which students can peer down into a hidden courtyard that separates the offices, labs, and classrooms.
+Our "teachers" include the building in which we are housed: a bold, LEED-certified, 21st century "earth-sheltered" structure that combines labs, project rooms, indoor and outdoor classrooms, faculty offices, the Redlands Research Institute, and a roof garden covered by native grasses, rock and plant materials from which students can peer down into a hidden courtyard that separates the offices, labs, and classrooms.

-We offer multiple opportunities to study environmental conditions outside the classroom, both in the richly varied mountain, forest, city, desert and ocean environments within an hour's drive from campus, and in the amazing variety of regions outside of California that we visit through our travel courses and environmental study abroad programs.
+We offer multiple opportunities to study environmental conditions outside the classroom, both in the richly varied mountain, forest, city, desert, and ocean environments within an hour's drive from campus and in the amazing variety of regions outside of California that we visit through our travel courses and environmental study abroad programs.
 In recent years, students in Environmental Studies learned about wildlife conservation around campfires in Rwanda and Kenya.
 They studied environmental geology around small volcanoes, earthquake faults, and dams in southern California.
-They took tree ring samples in Peruvian Amazon in nearby mountains and used them to study climate change.
-They studied soil and food production in the sustainable University of Redlands Farm.
+They took tree ring samples in the Peruvian Amazon in nearby mountains and used them to study climate change.
+They studied soil and food production at the sustainable University of Redlands Farm.
 They hiked through remote jungles and across nesting turtle beaches in Costa Rica.
 Others donned snorkeling and SCUBA gear to explore the coral reefs of Palau, Australia's Great Barrier Reef, and the Turks and Caicos Islands.
 You get the picture.
 Our students know that the world is their classroom.

 The program of study allows both specialization and integration across diverse subject areas and fields of concentration.
-Students choose a B.A in Environmental Studies or a B.S in Environmental Science and craft a concentration within their degree.
+Students choose a BA in Environmental Studies or a B.S in Environmental Science and craft a concentration within their degree.
 Alternatively, they may choose a self-designed concentration through the University's Johnston Center and a minor in Environmental Studies.

 The department provides students with the tools to analyze complex environmental problems and contribute to their solutions.
 Three majors are offered; a bachelor of arts in environmental studies, a bachelor of science in environmental science, and a bachelor of science in sustainable business.
 All three majors integrate social, ethical, and environmental science understandings of environmental issues.
-Environmental Studies majors examine the social, economic and political aspects of environmental issues, Environmental Science majors study the ecological, geological, chemical, and physical sciences to provide a quantitative understanding of environmental issues, and Sustainable Business majors integrate environmental challenges with successful business strategy and management practices.
+Environmental Studies majors examine the social, economic, and political aspects of environmental issues, Environmental Science majors study the ecological, geological, chemical, and physical sciences to provide a quantitative understanding of environmental issues, and Sustainable Business majors integrate environmental challenges with successful business strategy and management practices.
 Capstone requirements and honors opportunities are the same for all three degrees and are found under the bachelor of science.
 A minor in a supporting field highly recommended, for example, spatial studies or environmental chemistry for the major in environmental science, or business administration for the major in environmental studies.
 The Sustainable Business degree contains the Business Administration minor embedded within it.

 Students entering the major are expected to have a 2.3 cumulative GPA on a 4.0 scale.
 Transfer students are expected to have a 2.3 average from their previous school(s).